PeterKneale/multi-tenant-grpc-postgres-row-level-security/readme.md

 # Demo of a multi-tenant application using Grpc, Dapper and Postgres with Row level security

+## GRPC Request Pipeline

+### ExceptionInterceptor
+Trap for exceptions and translate them to GRPC response status codes

+### ValidationInterceptor
+Finds a validator for the GRPC request and uses it to validate the request or throw a validation exception

+### TenantContextInterceptor
+Extracts the tenant identifier from the GRPC request and stores it in the tenant context.

+## Mediatr Request Pipeline

+### LoggingBehaviour
+Log the request being executed

+### TransactionBehaviour
+Open a database connection and begin a transaction

+### TenantContextBehaviour
+Retrieves the tenant identity from the tenant context then uses the open connection to set tenant context in db

 ## Create a table for use by multiple tenants

 ```cs